joomlapro/joomla3-sublime-snippets/README.md

 ### Without Package Control ###

-If you haven't got Package Control installed (seriously, go install it!) you will need to make a clone of this repository into your packages folder, like so:
+If you have not got Package Control installed (seriously, go install it!) you will need to make a clone of this repository into your packages folder, like so:

     git clone https://github.com/joomlapro/joomla3-sublime-snippets.git Joomla3